L-X-T/rsg-basic-plus/labs/04b_RxJS-Bascis.md

 3. Consider the Web API at `https://demo.angulararchitects.io/api/Airport` (if you need a secure URL try this one: `https://demo.angulararchitects.io/api/Airport`).
 Note that this Web API responds with either XML or JSON, and the answer is just an **array of strings**.

-   An example of the JSON-based answer can be found here: http://www.angular.at/help.
-While the XML response uses Pascal-Case (eg ` From`), the JSON response uses the usual Camel case (eg ` from`).
-Thus, the practices of the two standards are taken into account.

 4. In your project, create a `airports/airport.service.ts` file with a `AirportService` class:

    ```